 Logan Kline, Associate Member, University of Cincinnati Law Review

-Part One of a Two-part series comparing the American and Canadian systems of regulating hate speech.
+Part Two of a Two-part series comparing the American and Canadian systems of regulating hate speech.

-The regulation of speech, specifically hate speech, is a hotly contested and often-debated subject.
+The regulation of speech, specifically hate speech, is an emotionally charged and strongly provocative discussion.
 In light of the ambient public discourse, clarification of the scope of this article is crucial.
 First and foremost, hate speech and its progeny are abhorrent and an affront to civility.
-This is not in any capacity a defense of hate; it is a study of two contrasting approaches to fighting it, paired with an analysis of the effectiveness of each.
-By the end of this two-part article series, the goal is for each side to have been examined thoroughly enough to provide insight into the thought process behind both the American and the Canadian approach to the regulation of hate speech.
-Ultimately, the argument is not for the Canadian or American model, but instead it is against the common modern sentiment that positions one as a straw man to be effortlessly disposed of.
-Both sides have valid perspectives, so the goal of this series is to steel man each argument against the other, and argue that each is valid within its own legal system and premise of speech.
+This is not in any capacity a defense of hate; it is a study of two contrasting approaches in fighting it, paired with an analysis of the effectiveness of each.
+As the second in a two-part article series, this article provides the Canadian approach in light of the previously described American system.
+Ultimately, the argument is not for the Canadian or American model, but instead it is against the common modern sentiment that positions one as a straw man to be effortlessly tossed aside.
+Both sides have valid perspectives.
+The goal of this series is to steel man each argument against the other and argue that each is valid within its own legal system and premise of speech.

 II.
 What Is Hate Speech?